 Can I have tradespeople and mobile hairdressers in my home?

-Tradespeople can continue to work in homes.
-However, personal care facilities such as mobile hairdressing cannot be provided.
+Tradespeople and personal care facilities such as mobile hairdressing can work in homes.

 Can I move home or do house viewings?